Thrond Sjursen Haukenæs: Folklore collector

 After meeting Peter Christen Asbjørnsen during a collection expedition in Hardanger in the summer of 1870, Haukenæs also started gathering folk material in the district.
 In 1882 he published a request in several newspapers in Western Norway for people in Hardanger, Voss, and neighboring villages to send him manuscript collections with oral traditions.

 In 1883, Haukenæs's business went bankrupt, and at the same time he lost his entire private library.
 This combination of material distress and poor prospects led Haukenæs to embark on a new endeavor that attracted him; namely to cultivate his new hobby of collecting and publishing folk material.
 Haukenæs was extremely productive, but did not trust his own writing skills, and so he sought help from the more experienced writer Jon Nilsson Skaar from Botnen at the head of Fykse Sound.
 He paid Skaar to help him write out and arrange the available material.

-In 1890, Haukenæs visited the well-known folklore collector Peder Fylling at his home in Skodje.
+In 1890, Haukenæs visited the well-known folklore collector Peder Fylling at his home in Skodje Municipality.
 A travelogue from his trip was published in the newspaper Sunnmørsposten.